 In the late 1980s, Bouchet introduced two new kinds of combinatorial structures associated with these two theories.
 On the one hand are the \emph{delta-matroids }\cite{Bdm}, some of which are associated with looped simple graphs.
 The fundamental operation of delta-matroid theory is a way of changing one delta-matroid into another, called \emph{twisting}.
 Two looped simple graphs are related through PPT operations if and only if their associated delta-matroids are related through twisting.
 On the other hand are the \emph{isotropic systems} \cite{Bi1, Bi2}, all of which are associated with \emph{fundamental graphs}.
 Two isotropic systems are \emph{strongly isomorphic} if and only if they share fundamental graphs.
 Moreover, two simple graphs are related through simple local complementations if and only if they are fundamental graphs of strongly isomorphic isotropic systems.
 Properties of isotropic systems were featured in the proof of Bouchet's famous \textquotedblleft forbidden minors\textquotedblright\ characterization of circle graphs \cite{Bco}.

-The purpose of this paper is to introduce a binary matroid $M(IAS(G))$ constructed in a natural way from the adjacency matrix of a looped simple graph $G$; we call it the \emph{isotropic matroid of} $G$, in honor of Bouchet's isotropic systems.
-This matroid directly determines both the delta-matroid and the isotropic system associated with $G$.
-Moreover, it is not difficult to characterize the effects of edge pivots and both kinds of local complementations on isotropic matroids, so we have a single matroid invariant that serves to classify $G$ under all the operations mentioned above.
+The purpose of this paper is to introduce a binary matroid constructed in a natural way from the adjacency matrix of a looped simple graph $G$; we call it the \emph{isotropic matroid of} $G$, in honor of Bouchet's isotropic systems.
+Let $G$ be a looped simple graph with adjacency matrix $A(G)$.
+That is, $A(G)$ is the $\left\vert V(G)\right\vert \times\left\vert V(G)\right\vert $ matrix with entries in $GF(2)$ given by: a diagonal entry is $1$ if and only if the corresponding vertex is looped, and an off-diagonal entry is $1$ if and only if the corresponding vertices are adjacent.
+Let $IAS(G)$ denote the $\left\vert V(G)\right\vert \times(3\left\vert V(G)\right\vert )$ matrix